Chris Adamson

 Christopher Adamson (born 4 November 1978) is an English former football goalkeeper who played for 13 clubs in a 13-year career.
-Adamson is currently goalkeeping coach at Mansfield Town, as well as a coach at non-league side Bustleholme.
+Adamson is currently goalkeeping coach at Mansfield Town, and plays for Midland Football League Division Two side Lane Head.

 Career

 Early career

 Adamson joined West Bromwich Albion as an apprentice in April 1995, turning professional in July 1997; he made his Albion début away at Stockport County on 11 April 1998.
 He generally found it difficult to break into the Albion first team, and remained an understudy to more experienced keepers such as Alan Miller, Brian Jensen and Russell Hoult.
 Adamson spent time on loan at various clubs, including IK Brage in Sweden, Mansfield Town, Halifax Town, Plymouth Argyle and Halesowen Town.
 Adamson then signed for League of Ireland side St Patrick's Athletic.
 In 2003, he was nominated for the League of Ireland 'Goalkeeper of the Year'.